 CoMO's core team works to support our members, coordinate World Meningitis Day and other projects.
 The team consists of CoMO's Head Office staff and Regional Coordinators and we operate out of the UK, Spain, the U.S. and Australia.

-Nadia manages all communications channels and oversees projects, including World Meningitis Day and CoMO's conferences, within CoMO's Head Office.
+Nadia oversees all global CoMO projects and activities, including World Meningitis Day and CoMO's conferences, within CoMO's Head Office.

 Please contact Nadia with any enquiries.